telerik/kendo-ui-core/docs/controls/editors/editor/imagebrowser.md

 # Image Browser

-By default the **Insert Image** tool opens a simple dialog which allows you to type in or paste the URL of an image and, optionally, specify a tooltip.
+By default, the **Insert Image** tool opens a simple dialog that allows you to type in or paste the URL of an image and, optionally, specify a tooltip.

 ![Insert Image Dialog](/controls/editors/editor/editor-insert-image.png)

 ## Overview

-From Q3 2012 release onwards the Editor supports a new way of picking an image by browsing a list of predefined files and directories.
+As of the Q3 2012 release, the Editor has supported a new way of picking an image by browsing a list of predefined files and directories.
 Uploading new images is also supported.

 ![Image Browser Dialog](/controls/editors/editor/editor-image-browser.png)

-The image browser needs a server-side implementation to retrieve and upload the files and directories.
+To retrieve and upload the files and directories, the image browser needs a server-side implementation.

 ## Configuration

-The image browser tool can be configured through the [`imagebrowser` configuration option](/api/javascript/ui/editor#configuration-imageBrowser).
+The image browser tool can be configured through the [`imagebrowser`](/api/javascript/ui/editor#configuration-imageBrowser) configuration option.

 ###### Example